usrbinsam/usrbinsam.github.io/content/posts/fastapi-graphql.md

 }
 ```

 I could go into how this looks in code, but that is dependent on which GraphQL implementation you choose.
+This also isn't a post about what GraphQL can & cannot do.
+The above example is very trivial and barely scratches the surface of GraphQL's capabilities.
+Have a look at their [docs](https://graphql.org/learn/) for a more in-depth look.

 ## The Problem